How To Layer Heat Transfer Vinyl – Layering HTV With Cricut

 Layering Heat Transfer Vinyl

-Siser EasyWeed HTV is my favorite type of HTV.
+Siser EasyWeed HTV is our favorite type of HTV.
 It’s a high quality brand, it’s easy to use, easy to weed, and it lasts well.

 Siser EasyWeed can be applied to the following fabrics: